oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    For example, if the `get domains` command reveals domain `mydomain`, then call `kubectl delete domain mydomain -n sample-domain1-ns` to shut it down.

-   > **WARNING:** If you delete an existing domain, then wait for its pods to shut down.
-To monitor the sample domain namespace as pods shut down, use `kubectl get pods -n sample-domain1-ns -w` and type `ctrl-c` to exit.
+   > **WARNING:** If you delete an existing domain, then you must wait for its pods to shut down.
+To monitor the sample domain namespace as pods shut down, use `kubectl get pods -n sample-domain1-ns -w` (`ctrl-c` to exit).
    {{% /expand%}}